 LMI data powered by LMI for All

-- For entry to an HNC or HND course you normally need 1-3 Highers plus some subjects at National 5.
-For a degree course you need 4-5 Highers including Maths and Physics or Engineering Science.
+- For entry to a degree course you need 4-5 Highers including Maths and Physics or Engineering Science.

 - Gaining relevant work experience while studying is very important for making contacts in the industry.